jxnblk/mdx-go/docs/src/routing.md

   api.mdx
 ```

-Superdev will create routes for `/`, `/getting-started`, and `/api`.
+MDX Go will create routes for `/`, `/getting-started`, and `/api`.

 ## React Components

-Superdev also supports using React components as routes for files with the `.js` extension.
+MDX Go also supports using React components as routes for files with the `.js` extension.
 Be sure that the `.js` file exports a default component to render as a route.

 ```jsx